-Programs awarded funding must provide any requested revisions to ADSD by the date indicated in the notification email.
-A Notice of Subaward (NOSA) cannot be issued by ADSD without requested revisions.

-- The application must be signed by the Authorized Organizational Representative (AOR) or head of the agency unless additional authorized signers are indicated on the ADSD Subaward Application form. - The Agency's AOR may list up to two (2) Additional Authorized Signers on the application, indicating authorized representatives who are able to sign other documents such as the NOSA or Requests for Reimbursements. - Changes to the AOR and/or Authorized Signers must be submitted in writing by the Agency's AOR.
+- Programs awarded funding must provide any requested revisions to ADSD by the date indicated in the notification email.
+A Notice of Subaward (NOSA) cannot be issued by ADSD without requested revisions. - The Authorized Organizational Representative (AOR) is the head of agency and is defined as the president or chair of the Board of Directors for a non-profit organization, the owner of for-profit business, the chair of the Board of County Commissioners, or the division head of a governmental entity.
+The AOR must be listed on and sign the application for funding.
+Only the AOR has the authority to sign and submit grant applications. - The Agency's AOR may list up to two (2) additional Authorized Signers on the application, indicating authorized representatives who are able to sign subaward documents such as the NOSA. - Changes to the AOR and/or Authorized Signers must be submitted in writing by the Agency's AOR.
 A signed, dated, letter should be submitted to: ADSDGrants@adsd.nv.gov. - If a subaward recipient's address changes, the subaward recipient must submit a Vendor Information Update and/or Additional Remittance Form to the Nevada State Controller's office.
-ADSD must be notified of address changes to avoid any delay in receiving funds. - All subaward recipients must have a Unique Entity ID (UEI) Number. - All subaward recipients must have an Employer Identification Number (EIN) or Federal Tax Identification Number. - All subaward recipients must comply with ADSD's General Service Specifications (ADSD General Service Specifications) and the Service-Specific Specifications for Nutrition (Nutrition Service Specifications).
+ADSD must be notified of address changes to avoid any delay in receiving funds. https://controller.nv.gov/Vendor/VendorServices/ - All subaward recipients must have a Unique Entity ID (UEI) Number. - All subaward recipients must have an Employer Identification Number (EIN) or Federal Tax Identification Number. - All subaward recipients must be registered on SAM.gov in the System for Award Management, the official U.S. government website for doing business with the federal government.

+All subaward recipients must comply with ADSD's General Service Specifications (ADSD General Service Specifications) and the Service-Specific Specifications for Nutrition (Nutrition Service Specifications).